Dugan Aguilar

 Dugan Aguilar (1947–2018) was a Native American photographer whose work has been exhibited by major museums.
 He is "among the first Native photographers to document Native life in Yosemite and California through his own vision."

 Early life

 Robert Dugan Aguilar was born on August 8, 1947, in Susanville, California, where he grew up.
 His mother's family was Maidu from the Green River Rancheria and Achomawi living on Hat Creek.
 His father was Northern Paiute from the Walker River Indian Reservation in Nevada.
-Aguilar also has some Irish ancestry and preferred the name Dugan, because it means "of dark complexion" in Gaelic.
+Aguilar also has some Irish ancestry and preferred the name Dugan, which means "of dark complexion" in Gaelic.

 Military service

-Leonard Lowry, one of the most decorated Native American war heroes of the U.S. military, was Aguilar's uncle.
-Lowry joined the United States Army in 1940, served in Australia, New Guinea, the Philippines, and Japan during and after World War II.
-Lowry won the Distinguished Service Cross in Korea in 1950, and retired after 27 years as a lieutenant colonel.

-Aguilar served in the Vietnam War for 13 months.
+Aguilar served in the Marines during the Vietnam War for 13 months.
 The Maidu community made him a warrior when he returned and gave him a beaded golden eagle feather award.
 His mother transformed his uniform into a quilt.

 Education

 Aguilar graduated from California State University, Fresno in 1973.
 He studied photography at the graduate level at University of California, Santa Cruz; University of California, Davis; and University of Nevada, Reno.